 If the given path doesn't exist, then maybe the path is relative to the path of the config file.
-If neither exists, then return None.
+If neither exists, then return an empty string.

-- filepaths (str or list) Name(s) of the experiment file we want to locate. - configdir (str) Path to the reference configuration directory (usually the directory of the config file)
+- filepaths (Union[str, List[str]]) Name(s) of the experiment file we want to locate. - configdir (str) Path to the reference configuration directory (usually the directory of the config file)